Fujifilm X30 vs Canon G16

 |Panasonic LX7« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic LX7|

-Both the X30 and the G16 are recent models that feature in their makers' current product line-up.
+Both the X30 and the G16 are recent models that are part of the current product line-up.
 The G16 replaced the earlier Canon G15, while the X30 followed on from the Fujifilm X20.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Canon websites.

 Review summary: Fujifilm X30 vs Canon G16

 So how do things add up?
 Is there a clear favorite between the Fujifilm X30 and the Canon G16?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X30: